accurateproject/accurate/docs/overview.rst

 )
 however not loosing focus of **quality** (over 1300 tests part of the build environment).

-Modular and flexible, CGRateS provides APIs over a variety of simultaneously accessible communication interfaces:
+Modular and flexible, AccuRate provides APIs over a variety of simultaneously accessible communication interfaces:
  - **In-process**           : optimal when there is no need to split services over different processes.
  - **JSON over TCP**        : most preferred due to its simplicity and readability.
  - **JSON over HTTP**       : popular due to fast interoperability development.
  - **JSON over Websockets** : useful where 2 ways interaction over same TCP socket is required.
  - **GOB over TCP**         : slightly faster than JSON one but only accessible for the moment out of Go (`<https://golang.org/>`_).

-CGRateS is capable of four charging modes
+AccuRate is capable of four charging modes

 - \*prepaid
    - Session events monitored in real-time